mustafa-kapadia1483/BankApplication/README.md

 # BankApplication
-Just a Simple Banking App made using AWT package of Java
+Simple Banking App with Database Connectivity made using AWT package of Java